 Improve your prompts and experiment with what is possible with every new model.
 Some tasks that weren’t possible before might at some point be a breeze.

 Tip: If you want more structure or if you tried ChatGPT (tool of your choice) a few times but still feel “I’m not using this right,” frame the next step as training, not browsing.
-Coursiv can position this as an “AI gym” routine: short lessons plus daily missions that turn a tool into a habit.
+The Coursiv 28-Day AI Challenge works like an “AI gym” routine: short lessons plus daily missions that turn a tool into a habit.

 Add a banner or link in the paragraph above.